aprestmo/aprestmo/README.md

 ### Skills

 I can work with the full Adobe Creative Suite.
 I have done print magazines in InDesign.
-Photoshop and Illustraor work.
+Photoshop and Illustrator work.
 Animations and videos with After Effects and Premiere.
 But nowadays it is mostly digital designs I code the frontends of.
-Designs are more ofte than not done in Figma.
+Designs are more often than not done in Figma.
 I prefer Astro at the moment and I need to do things in Vue from time to time.
 But at the end of the day semantic HTML and CSS is what I really enjoy.

 <p align="left">
 <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript" target="_blank" rel="noreferrer"><img src="https://raw.githubusercontent.com/danielcranney/readme-generator/main/public/icons/skills/javascript-colored.svg" width="36" height="36" alt="JavaScript" /></a>